brett-szyjka/etherpad-lite/README.md

 # Deployment details
 - docker-compose for the time being
-- hooked up to mysql in docker-compose
+- hooked up to mariadb / mysql in docker-compose